davidtvs/pytorch-lr-finder/tests/README.md

     $ python -mpytest ./tests
     ```

-- run tests on a machine without GPU
+- forcibly run all tests on CPU
     ```bash
     # in root directory of this package
-    $ CPU_ONLY=1 python -mpytest ./tests
+    $ python -mpytest --cpu_only ./tests
     ```

 ## How to add new test cases